 Cryptomnesia: Cryptomnesia refers to unconsciously gathered memories that rise to the surface without being recognized for what they are.
 For example, a person could have heard a piece of music or glanced at writing without paying attention at the time.
 Later, the same music or writing are remembered but mistaken for one's own idea and inspiration.

-Crystal Ball: A ball made usually of quartz crystal that enables certain psychics to focus their clairvoyance and come up with visions or the answers to a client's question.
+Crystal Ball: A ball made usually of quartz crystal that enables certain psychics to focus their clairvoyance and intuit visions or the answers to a client's question.
 Some clairvoyants report actually seeing visions within the crystal.
 This is another type of discipline that can be incorporated into a crossover reading.

 Crystal Healing: It is believed that crystals carry a high level of innate power and can be used to augment energy-healing methods such as Reiki, Chi Gong, polarity balancing and therapeutic touch or healing touch.
 Energy healing work can be instantaneous if the healer is skilled and in tune with the infinite, and if the patient is receptive and believes in both the healer and in the methods he or she uses.
 Yet most of us still have a modicum of doubt or fear, and thus it often helps to use crystals both to give the patient a sense of security and to help focus the energy generated by the healer.
 The usual method of doing this is to place crystals or gemstones of the right color and energy at the corresponding chakra points on the patient's body.
 This cleanses and energizes the chakras, and also sends an intensified level of energy to the parts of the body that require healing.
 This includes the mind and the psyche.